TomerFi/aioswitcher/CONTRIBUTING.md

 When a report is uploaded (by [CircleCi](https://circleci.com/gh/TomerFi/aioswitcher/tree/dev)), [CodeCov](https://codecov.io/gh/TomerFi/aioswitcher) will check our code coverage and push its conclusions to the PR conversation.

-### Codacy

-[Codacy](https://app.codacy.com/project/TomerFi/aioswitcher/dashboard) is here to check the quality of our code.
-When a PR is created or updated, *GitHub* is hooked to notify [Codacy](https://app.codacy.com/project/TomerFi/aioswitcher/dashboard) that starts checking the quality of our code and push its conclusions to the PR conversation.

 ### Requires-io